N3XT0R/filament-lockbox/README.md

 - **qlty.sh**
   Provides detailed **path coverage** via PHPUnit’s `--path-coverage`, ensuring not only that lines are executed but also that different execution paths are validated.
-This complements SonarQube by adding deeper insights into complexity and maintainability.
+  Compared to branch coverage, path coverage offers a more fine-grained view, as it validates the actual execution flows through complex conditions rather than only checking if each branch was taken at least once.

 Both tools run in CI and guarantee that security and quality checks are part of the development workflow.